Take a look at this seemingly innocent sample program called add.cpp:

 }

-Furthermore, this option is not always available.
-Let’s say we’re writing a program that has two functions A and B. If function A calls function B, and function B calls function A, then there’s no way to order the functions in a way that they will both be happy.
+Furthermore, this option is not always possible.
+Let’s say we’re writing a program that has two functions A and B. If function A calls function B, and function B calls function A, then there’s no way to order the functions in a way that will make the compiler happy.
 If you define A first, the compiler will complain it doesn’t know what B is.
 If you define B first, the compiler will complain that it doesn’t know what A is.

 #include <iostream>

-int add(int x, int y); // forward declaration of add() using a function prototype
+int add(int x, int y); // forward declaration of add() (using a function declaration)

 int main()